Without effective, strategic user onboarding, here’s what happens:

 Measure success with your onboarding and improve where needed

-User onboarding is the glue that holds everything together.
-Commit to intelligent, intuitive, and helpful user onboarding, and you’ll see the results for yourself.
+Remember, user onboarding is the glue that holds everything together.
+Commit to intelligent, intuitive, and helpful user onboarding, and you’ll see the results quickly.

 The definition of user onboarding to beat all definitions #